-Why playing offline game modes can make you an easy opponent to play online
+Why playing FIFA offline game modes can make you an easy opponent to play online

-We must start by saying, playing offline is not something that we’re slagging off, or critiquing.
+We must start by saying: Playing FIFA offline is not something that we’re slagging off, or critiquing.
 We’re just simply addressing the fact that, playing offline game modes such as Career Mode can affect your online prowess.

 This is something that we have seen a lot of people struggle with and a question we get asked an awful lot.
 Playing FIFA online isn’t something that you can just dip in and out of, not if you don’t want to take some serious beatings, anyway.